onqtam/headjack/docs/why/SYSTEM.md

 > "To ask a politician to lead us is to ask the tail of a dog to lead the dog." - [R. Buckminster Fuller](https://www.azquotes.com/quote/927041)

+> "Bureaucracy is a construction by which a person is conveniently separated from the consequences of his or her actions." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/9104212-bureaucracy-is-a-construction-by-which-a-person-is-conveniently)

+> "In poor countries, officials receive explicit bribes; in D.C. they get the sophisticated, implicit, unspoken promise to work for large corporations." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/610868-in-poor-countries-officials-receive-explicit-bribes-in-d-c-they)

 <img src="/img/corruption_is_legal_in_america.png"/>